-Definition of Perthes’ Disease
+Definition of Perthes Disease

-Epidemiology of Perthes’ Disease
+Epidemiology of Perthes Disease

-Perthes’ disease may occur later in life, however, this is exceptional.
+Perthes disease may occur later in life.
+However, this is exceptional.
 Most cases are unilateral.
 In 10% of cases, both hip joints are affected.

-Etiology and Pathogenesis of Perthes’ Disease
+Etiology and Pathogenesis of Perthes Disease

-Clinical Symptoms of Perthes’ Disease
+Clinical Symptoms of Perthes Disease

-There is often no pain in the early stages, but family members often notice a one-sided limp.
+There is usually no pain in the early stages, but family members often notice a one-sided limp.
 Signs and symptoms are variable and nonspecific.
 The classical hip pain (seen in textbooks and exams) is a rather rare symptom.
 More frequently, however, affected children complain of knee pain, which only presents in association with physical activities.

 - Limping gait

-- Distinctive FABER test signs
+- Distinctive FABER (‘flexion, abduction, and external rotation’) test signs

 - Positive Trendelenburg’s sign